 Due to the popularity of the museum and the increase of artworks, plans to expand the space have been in place since 2006, including a development project to add an iconic new building on the south side of the gallery.

 The main collections are located between the third and fifth floor.
-These are the world’s most complete modern and contemporary collections, including artworks by major artists of the twentieth century, such as Pablo Picasso, Andy Warhol, Salvador Dalí or Mark Rothko.
+These are the world’s most complete modern and contemporary collections, including artworks by major artists of the twentieth century, such as Pablo Picasso, Andy Warhol, Salvador Dalí, Mark Rothko or Edvard Munch.
+The Sick Child is the Munch work on display in the Tate Modern, with the largest collection of the Norweigan artist housed in the Oslo Munch Museum.

 The temporary exhibitions are divided between the fourth floor and the Turbine Hall, the buildings’ main hall, which once housed the electricity generators of the old power station.